 Dr. George William Fletcher was born in Fletcher (Chatham-Kent) on the 24th of December, 1876.
-He was 2nd of 2 children born to John Fletcher and the former Hannah Harriett Forbes.
+He was youngest of 2 children born to John Fletcher and the former Hannah Harriett Forbes.
 His parents were farmers and he had an older sister named Ida May Fletcher who was born on the 26th of July, 1875.
-Sadly John Fletcher died on the 31st of October, 1877 when his son George was only 10 months old.
-He was buried at the Stewart Cemetery, west of Merlin in Chatham-Kent.
+Sadly, his father died on the 31st of October, 1877 when his son George was only 10 months old.
+Mr. Fletcher was buried at the Stewart Cemetery, west of Merlin in Chatham-Kent.

 After the death of his father, Dr. Fletcher, his mother and his sister moved to Plympton Township in Lambton County to live with his mother’s parents, George and Ann Mary Forbes.
 His mother married Archibald Stewart Laird on the 5th of December, 1888.
 Mr. Laird was a farmer in Harwich Twp (Chatham-Kent).
 He was the son of Joseph Laird and the former Janet Stuart.
 Mr. and Mrs. Laird had 5 more children; Archibald Forbes Laird, Jean Elizabeth Laird, Donald “Harry” Laird, Philip Charles Laird (born and died in 1895 at the age of 5 months) and Thomas Stewart Laird.